Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- left (context) - id of the context.
+- left (variable) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”;
-- right (context) - id of the context.
+- right (variable) - id of the context.
 This instruction accepts these two context types: “pointer” and “value”;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## new

 **Syntax**

-new *type* [layer_id] [object_id] [size_1] [size_2] [new_ids] [output]
+new *type* [layer_id] [object_id] [quantity] [new_ids] [output]

-**Description**

-    Create new entities and returns a context with their pointers.

-**Parameters**

-- type/source (context): “camera”, “layer”, “object”, “text”, "editable_text", "image", "movement", "collision", "particles", "event", "variable", "scrollbar" - the type of the new entities;
-- layer_id/[layer_id] (string) - the id of the layer with the role of a container for new objects.
-Required only if the new entities are objects;
-- object_id/[object_id] (string) - the id of the object with the role of a container for new modules.
-Required only if the new entities are modules;
-- [size_1] (int) - this is the number of new entities that will be created.
-If not provided, operation will try to get this number from size2 *parameter*;
-- [size_2] (context) - id of the context of the type “pointer” or “value”.
-This is the number of new entities that will be created;
-- [new_ids] (context) - the id of the context with the type “pointer” or “value”.
-This context provides the list of strings that will become the new identificators for new objects.
-You can provide any number of ids and if the number is too low, the last id will be repeated.
-Although, to ensure the uniqueness in the given container, indexing numbers will be automatically added to ends of repeated ids and incremented by one for every next repetition.
-The same automatic action will be taken if no new ids are provided;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

-## new

-**Syntax**

-new *type* [destination] [size_1] [size_2] [new_ids] [output]

 **Description**